mattyza/matty-theme-quickswitch/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Adjusted styling of the search field and added magnifying glass icon.
+* Split themes into "Child Themes" and "Parent Themes" categories.
+Child themes are listed first, then parent themes.
+* Fix bug where not all child themes were displaying correctly in the list, due to an ID conflict.

 = 1.1.0 =
 * Added search form and search logic to the theme switcher menu on the WordPress toolbar.
 * Moved CSS to a separate file and added JavaScript file.